 Sports has had a great impact in my life.
 It gave me the opportunity to bring prestige to my country and molded me into what I am today.
 I want my children to experience the same.

-During the 1980s.
-Therefore one of the important chess pieces of the Gintong Alay program in Track and Field.
-Hence turning the Philippines into a superpower in Asian Track and Field and inspired national pride in being Filipino.
+During the 1980s, one of the essential chess pieces of the Gintong Alay program in Track and Field.
+Hence turning the Philippines into a superpower in Asian Track and Field and inspiring national pride in being Filipino.

-Prior to Gintong Alay De Vega was guided by her father Tatang De Vega with the program written by Claro Pellosis.
-But after 1980 she was guided by Magno Santos with input from Australian Head coach Tony Benson.
+Before Gintong Alay, De Vega was guided by her father, Tatang De Vega, with the program written by Claro Pellosis.
+But after 1980, she was trained by Magno Santos with input from Australian Head coach Tony Benson.

-Due to the Longevity of her records which lasted around 32 years each on average.
-She is still considered the best ever locally produced Sprinter the Philippines has ever had.
-She currently works as a kids athletics coach in Singapore.
+She is considered the best locally produced Sprinter the Philippines has ever had.
+She currently works as a kid’s athletics coach in Singapore (JS Athletics, 2019).

 – Lydia De Vega, Asia’s Fastest Women-